CaptainDario/RPI-Zero-MagicMirror/README.md

  * [1st option](https://github.com/paviro/MMM-PIR-Sensor) (Did not get this working)
  * [2nd option](https://github.com/mboskamp/MMM-PIR) (setup as described in the link and used the 'toggle_relay.py' as callback script)
    * I had to follow [this suggestion](https://github.com/mboskamp/MMM-PIR/issues/10#issuecomment-519239401) to turn hdmi off/on:
-     * in ~/MagicMirror/modules/MMM-PIR/callbackScripts/default/ the files "displayOff.sh" and "displayOff.sh" had to be slightly modified
+     * in ~/MagicMirror/modules/MMM-PIR/callbackScripts/default/ the files "displayOff.sh" and "displayOff.sh" had to be slightly modified (look at the provided files)
-     * change (line 1, displayOn.sh) from "" to "vcgencmd display_power 1"
-     * change (line 1, displayOff.sh) from "" to "vcgencmd display_power 0"
    * To toggle the relay:
      * install pip:
        * sudo apt-get install python3-pip
      * install RPi.GPIO:
        * python3 -m pip install RPi
+     * run "setRelayPin.py" at startup
 ### Show guest wifi credentials and QR-code
   * [Shows a QR-code and wifi SSID and pwd](https://github.com/TeraTech/MMM-WiFiPassword)